nicholaswmin/dyno/README.md

 - [`performance.timerify`][timerify]
 - [`performanc.measure`][measure]

-both of them are native extensions of the [User Timing APIs][perf-api], available in Node.js since `v17` and do not require any setup.
+both of them are native extensions of the [User Timing APIs][perf-api].

 The metrics collector automatically records their timings as histograms, which is then attached to it's corresponding `task thread`.